maevadevs/maevadevs.github.io/_posts/2019-1-24-hello-gihub-pages.md

 ---
 layout: post
-title: Hello Github Pages, and world!
+title: Hello Github Pages, Jekyll, and world!
 ---

 As the post title suggests, this is my first post for my Github pages.
 My intent with this page is to keep it as a very simple side blog for my programming activities.